 The two major parts of a septic system are the septic tank and the leach field.

 Septic Tank: Wastewater flows from the house into the septic tank where settling occurs.
-The waste divides into three (3) layers.
+The waste is divided into three (3) layers.
 The heavier solids sink to the bottom of the tank to form the sludge layers, while the lighter solids (like grease or soapsuds) float to the top to form the scum layer.
 The primarily clear liquid or wastewater in the middle layer is effluent.
 The effluent is discharged out of a septic system.

 Leach field: The septic drain field or leach field is used to remove contaminants and impurities from the liquid that emerges from the septic tank.
 It is where the effluent enters a distribution box, which evenly distributes the flow to perforated pipes known as leach lines, in the absorption field.
 The soil then acts to filter and purify the effluent.